 < 1: Percent of native tallgrass prairie left in Missouri

 5,114: Acres protected in the Grand River Grasslands

-70,000: Acres where we work with farmers and ranchers to conserve Missouri prairies
+70,000: Acres in the Grand River Grasslands - we're working with farmers and ranchers in this expansive landscape to conserve Missouri prairies

 > 200: School children who visited the Conservancy’s new bison herd this year

-The success of our work is evident at Dunn Ranch Prairie in the Grand River Grasslands, where restored prairies remained green despite a record-breaking drought in 2012.
+The success of our work is evident at Dunn Ranch Prairie in the Grand River Grasslands, where restored prairies remain green even during extreme drought.
 These resilient grasses provide vital forage for bison and habitat for native birds.

 The Conservancy balances conservation goals with the needs of working farms and ranches.
 We:

 - Restore and protect prairie remnants to support native species

 - Demonstrate how conservation can improve the health of working lands

 - Help farmers and ranchers use conservation practices effectively